stadium-software/datagrid-inline-edit/README.md

 ## DataGrid Editing Page-Script Setup
 1. Create a Script inside of the Page called "SaveGrid"
 2. Add one input parameter to the Script
-   1. GridRows
+   1. GridData
 3. Drag a *Notification* action into the script
-4. In the *Message* property, select the *GridRows* parameter from the *Script Input Parameters* category
+4. In the *Message* property, select the *GridData* parameter from the *Script Input Parameters* category

 ## DataGrid Editing Page Setup
 1. Drag a *Button* control into the page and enter some text (e.g. Edit DataGrid)